theDroidCamp/Local_storage/README.md

 # Local_storage
-A simple appthat authenticates a user, stores and fetches all user data using shared preferences.
+A simple app that authenticates a user, stores and fetches all user data using shared preferences.